scallyw4g/poof/language_introduction.md

 :fire: hash

 Returns a hash of the type.
+At the moment, this is a string hash of the type name.
+Experimental, may change in the future.

 ### literal transform operators